L33t-dot-UK/Ionic-Expenses-App/README.md

 It is not possible to view previous expenses within the app.
 This could be implemented later however I did not do this as it was not part of the specification.

-To view a video of the application running and meeting the specification got to; ADD YT LINK HERE.
+To view a video of the application running go to; https://youtu.be/oKy7cZTocTI.